farhannhrd/reddit-image-extractor/README.md

 Once successfully run, a folder will populate with the name of the specified subreddit with all of the images in .jpg format inside.

 Thank you for using this script.
+I just wanted to facilitate easier downloading of images so that I could swap out my wallpapers easier.

 Please email any issues/bugs to farhannhrd@gmail.com